Identification of additional ways to reduce the incidence of tuberculosis in patients with human immunodeficiency virus infection

 MD, Cand.
 Sci.
 (Med), Associate Professor

-Olga V. Butylchenko
+Olga Butylchenko

 Institute of Clinical Medicine named N.V.
 Sklifosovsky, Sechenov First Moscow State Medical University (Sechenov University)